PopaVadim/Active-Directory-Home-Lab/README.md

-<b>Here we will try to access the Command Prompt from a random user from our organization named Alane Dove, username "adove" that happend to be member of the Sales Managers Group.
-If our policy took effect and the access to Command Prompt was disabled for all users we can proceed and check if the execption for the IT Department and IT Managers was implimented as well. </b><br /> <br />
+<b>Here we will try to access the Command Prompt from a random user from our organization named Alane Dove, username "adove" that happened to be a member of the Sales Managers Group.
+If our policy took effect and the access to Command Prompt was disabled for all users we can proceed and check if the exception for the IT Department and IT Managers was implemented as well. </b><br /> <br />

 https://user-images.githubusercontent.com/117952272/209578473-c8b29d7a-1ead-4899-9105-787f6d8c1bc6.mp4

 </b><br />

-<b>To harden our Organization we should continusly work on updating and improving our Group Polices so they are up to date to the most current security treats and vulnerabilities.</b>
+<b>To harden our Organization we should continuously work on updating and improving our Group policies so they are up to date with the most current security threats and vulnerabilities.</b>
 <b>To keep data and other resources safe we denied access to Control Panel and to Command Prompt for our users in our organization.
-To further secure our Organization's Active Directory as an Administrator I would impliment the following list of Group Policies:</b>
+To further secure our Organization's Active Directory as an Administrator I would implement the following list of Group Policies:</b>

 - <b>Prevent Windows from Storing LAN Manager Hash since they are weak and prone to hacking.</b><br />
-- <b>Disallow Removable Media Drives, DVDs, CDs, and Floppy Drives since they are pone to infection and could affect our entire Network.</b> <br />
+- <b>Disallow Removable Media Drives, DVDs, CDs, and Floppy Drives since they are prone to infection and could affect our entire Network.</b> <br />
 - <b>Restrict Software Installations since unwanted software can seriously compromise our network.</b>
-- <b>Disable Guest Account is needed eventhough they are disabled by default.
-Since there is an risk of an override by haveing this Group Policy in place such attemps will be blocked.</b> <br />
+- <b>Disable Guest Account is needed even though they are disabled by default.
+Since there is a risk of an override by having this Group Policy in place such attempts will be blocked.</b> <br />
 - <b>Disable Forced System Restarts to avoid important unsaved work.</b> <br />
-- <b>Set Minimum Password Length to Higher Limits for example elevated accounts passwords should be set to 15 charachters and regular at least 12 to avoid unnecessary risk.</b> <br />
+- <b>Set Minimum Password Length to Higher Limits for example elevated accounts passwords should be set to 15 characters and regular at least 12 to avoid unnecessary risk.</b> <br />
 - <b>Set Maximum Password Age to Lower Limits to protect the network from stolen passwords.</b> <br />
-- <b>Disable Anonymous SID Enumeration Setting is disabled by default to avoid exploits and unauthorized access to data make sure it remains that way.</b>
+- <b>Disable Anonymous SID Enumeration setting is disabled by default to avoid exploits and unauthorized access to data make sure it remains that way.</b>

 <br />
 <br />